-On June 28th, 2017 the CCC signed a contract with our partner at Highland Foresty and Timber for 55 acres of boulders and beautiful land in Watauga County, NC.
+On September 18th, 2017 the CCC purchased 55 acres of boulders and beautiful land in Watauga County, NC from our partner at Highland Foresty, Land and Timber.
+Because of that purchase, adjacent land owners have granted us recreational and access easements to more boulders and for a trail system.
 Known as Buckeye Knob and the Barn Boulders, this area has long been a local secret to Boone climbers and visited by climbers like Chris Sharma, Carlo Traversi and more when they were passing through the area.
 Joey Henson has stewarded the area for years and is largely responsible for making this project happen.
 In Joey's words, here's what it's all about:

 "This boulder field lies strewn up a mountain slope and across a high plateau 10 miles west of Boone and contains over 180 boulders with around 500 established boulder problems.
 The rock type is an extremely solid granitic gneiss that sets up as large round freestanding “egg” boulders and walls with an ideal variety of sizes and shapes, and represents Boone’s best granitic area.
 The many tall and small cracks, arêtes, roofs, slabs and overhanging faces consistently form amazing individual lines above perfect flat landings.
 The very best of these boulders lie in 2 main concentrations known as the upper and lower areas and these two zones form the heart of the boulder field.
 The lower area consists of 6 main boulders with 135 established individual lines in a flat “savanna like” environment.
 It is warm and sunny in winter and cool and shady in summer and widely known as the fastest drying rocks near Boone.
 The technical granite climbing is most like that of California’s legendary Buttermilks boulders except this stone is more solid and finer grained.
 It is also similar to Asheboro NC boulders and also similar to the famous granite of Gold bar and Leavenworth WA and also Squamish BC.